The Accelerated BSN (BSN/ACC) Option

 To become a leader, choose a university that is a leader in nursing education.
-Saint Xavier University, the School of Nursing and Health Sciences Division, and all of its programs are consistently recognized for their educational quality.
+Saint Xavier University, the School of Nursing, and all of its programs are consistently recognized for their educational quality.

 The baccalaureate degree program in nursing and master's degree program in nursing at Saint Xavier University are accredited by the Commission on Collegiate Nursing Education (CCNE).